lmy12367/lmy12367/README.md

     <a href="https://blog.csdn.net/qq_44047806?spm=1000.2115.3001.5343"><img src="https://img.shields.io/badge/CSDN-论坛-c32136" /></a>&emsp;
   </div>

-**Hello, I am Mingyuan Liu**,:blush:I studied in the School of Software at Hefei University of Technology from September 2018 to June 2022 and was awarded a Bachelor of Engineering degree.
+I studied in the School of Software at Hefei University of Technology from September 2018 to June 2022 and was awarded a Bachelor of Engineering degree.
 During this period, I did an internship in a company in Nanjing from September 2021 to April 2022 to gain relevant experience.
 My academic efforts and innovative spirit were recognised as evidenced when I received the June 2022 Hefei University of Technology Outstanding Graduation Design Award.
 I have a keen interest in the field of computer vision, especially in crowd counting techniques.
 In addition, during my university years, I also taught myself about STM32 microcontrollers to further expand my knowledge.